-Soak the mustard seeds with the vinegar and water for at least 12 hours and up to 24 hours.
+Soak mustard seeds with vinegar and water for at least 12 hours and up to 24 hours.

-In a small saucepan, combine the cranberries and maple syrup.
-Bring to a simmer and cook until the cranberries pop open and soften.
+In a small saucepan, combine cranberries and maple syrup.
+Bring to a simmer and cook until cranberries pop open and soften, about 20 minutes.
 Cool slightly.

-Place the soaked mustard seeds with all of their liquid in the bowl of a blender and add the cranberry-maple mixture.
-Add the salt and allspice.
+Place soaked mustard seeds with all of their liquid in the bowl of a blender and add cranberry-maple mixture.
+Add salt and allspice.
 Blend until thickened and the seeds are coarsely ground, about 2 minutes.

 Transfer to small, sterilized jars and store in your refrigerator for up to 2 months.
 The mustard will be quite spicy at first but will mellow after a couple of days.